Prince Harry and Megan Markle commence tour of Africa

 The Duke and Duchess of Sussex have begun the first leg of their African tour with a three-day visit to Cape Town before Prince Harry heads off on his own.

-Prince Harry, his wife Meghan Markle and their four-month-old son Archie have arrived in Cape Town to kick off a 10-day visit to southern Africa that will see Harry follow in the footsteps of his late mother, Princess Diana.
+Prince Harry, his wife Meghan Markle and their four-month-old son Archie have arrived in Cape Town to kick off a 10-day visit to southern Africa in which Harry will follow in the footsteps of his late mother, Princess Diana.

 The Duke and Duchess of Sussex, whose British Airways flight was severely delayed, were greeted on Monday in the township of Nyanga by children in brightly coloured traditional attire, singing and dancing to the sounds of a marimba band.